TheAlexDev23/power-options/README.md

 - CPU Options
 - Individual CPU Core Options.
 Most power saving tools lack this option and was one of the main motivations for this project.
+- System Sleep Options (suspend, screen turn off)
 - Screen Options
 - Options for disabling radio components (e.g Bluetooth, WiFi, NFC)
 - Network Options.
 Allows WAY greater control than alternative applications, but does require network driver reload.
 Limited to Intel network cards that use iwlwifi.
 - ASPM Options
 - PCI Options
 - USB Options